Types of Rooms in 5-Star Hotels

 Traveling is one of the greatest joys in life — the chance to step outside our everyday lives to experience different places and truly relax and enjoy ourselves is one to be treasured.

-However, even with its abundance of benefits, the planning part of travel can certainly be stressful for guests.
+However, even with its abundance of benefits, planning travel can be stressful for guests.
 There's plenty that needs to be booked ahead of time, such as plane tickets, excursions, and of course, hotels.
-Even after selecting a place to stay, picking the particular room — one that will be comfortable and suit all of a guests’ needs — can be confusing.
+Even after selecting a place to stay, picking the particular room — one that will be comfortable and suit all of a guest’s needs — can be confusing.
 This is especially true for guests booking accommodation at resorts and 5-star hotels that provide a wide array of room types.

-Below, we discuss the different hotel room types that can be found at 5-star hotels, and how they can be presented to guests in an easily digestible manner.
+Below, we discuss the different hotel room types that can be found at 5-star hotels, and how they can be presented to guests easily.

 Need to improve the guest experience and boost staff efficiency at your hotel?
 Book your demo with a Canary Specialist today!

-How Many Room Types in a 5-Star Hotel?
+Types of Hotel Rooms in a 5-Star Hotel

-A 5-star hotel will typically offer guests several different room types, each featuring its own set of amenities, number of beds and layout.
-The makeup of room types at a property is largely determined by the general demographics groups (i.e., business travelers, families, newly weds, etc.) that stay at the hotel.
+A 5-star hotel will typically be powered by a hotel channel manager and offer guests several different room types, each featuring its own set of amenities, number of beds and layout.
+The makeup of room types at a property is largely determined by the general demographic groups that stay at the hotel (i.e., business travelers, families, newlyweds, etc.).
 Hoteliers planning on adding or renovating rooms at their properties should have a thorough understanding of who their guests are before determining which types of rooms to prioritize.

-Below is a comprehensive list of the various room types that can generally be found at a 5-star property:
+Below is a comprehensive list of the various room types that are commonly found at a 5-star property:

 • Single Rooms